-Primer being applied over galvanizing to EG Whitlam Pool frame structure in preparation for decorative coat

-This process lightly structure in preparation for decorative coat roughens the surface without removing a significant amount of galvanizing and provides a key to promote adhesion of the paint film.
+Primer being applied over galvanizing to EG Whitlam Pool frame structure in preparation for decorative coat roughens the surface without removing a significant amount of galvanizing and provides a key to promote adhesion of the paint film.
 This procedure should be carried out using a soft abrasive, by impacting the surface at a glancing angle and operating at low air pressure.
-The following criteria included in both AS/NZS 4680 and AS1627.4 are recommended:
+The following criteria included in both AS/NZS 46801 and AS1627.411 are recommended: